 The Department of French strongly encourages majors to study abroad.
 Study in France or in a Francophone country is open to both majors and non-majors.
-Students must have successfully completed at least one 4-credit course each semester they are enrolled at Mount Holyoke prior to departure for study abroad (excluding independent study).
-They also must have completed at least one course in culture and literature at the 200-level (215, 219, 225, or 230).
+Students are encouraged to have successfully completed at least one 4-credit course each semester they are enrolled at Mount Holyoke prior to their departure for study abroad (excluding independent study).
+It is particularly desirable for a student to be enrolled in a 4-credit French course the semester immediately preceding the semester or year abroad.
+Students should also have completed at least one course in culture and literature at the 200 level (215, 219, 225, or 230).

 Studying abroad is essential for any student seeking a deep and nuanced understanding of a language and culture other than her own.
 It is a joyous, exhilarating, and genuinely life-changing experience, an experience for which there is no substitute.
 It is much harder, later in life, to have such a rich intellectual and personal adventure.
 And until recently, it has been a uniquely American thing to do.
 It was only in the past few years that European universities have recognized the value of study abroad and set up their own, similar programs, such as the EU's Erasmus.